vchoo/vchoo.github.io/README.md

 Hmmm.
 This database is not exactly complete.
-While the database certainly includes some uncommon foods like whale, durian, pawpaw, and rose, it is also missing others such as sea urchin, liver, and blood.
-In addition, common terms, like "white fish", which refers to several species of fish, are left out entirely ("whitefish" refers to a single species of fish).
+While the database certainly includes some uncommon foods like [whale](https://en.wikipedia.org/wiki/Whale_meat), [durian](https://en.wikipedia.org/wiki/Durian), [paw-paw](https://en.wikipedia.org/wiki/Asimina_triloba), and [rose](https://en.wikipedia.org/wiki/Rose#Food_and_drink), it is also missing others such as [sea urchin](https://en.wikipedia.org/wiki/Sea_urchin#As_food), [liver](https://en.wikipedia.org/wiki/Liver_(food)), and [blood](https://en.wikipedia.org/wiki/Blood_as_food) (see [black pudding](https://en.wikipedia.org/wiki/Black_pudding)).
+In addition, common terms, like ["white fish"](https://en.wikipedia.org/wiki/Whitefish_(fisheries_term)), which refers to several species of fish, are left out entirely ("whitefish" refers to a single species of fish).

-Of course, we wouldn't expect this database to have the food compounds of caramel, because even today, the process of caramelization is extremely complex and not well-understood, so complete information on caramel shouldn't be there.
+Of course, we wouldn't expect this database to have the food compounds of caramel, because even today, the [process of caramelization](https://www.scienceofcooking.com/caramelization.htm) is [extremely complex](https://www.exploratorium.edu/cooking/candy/caramels-story.html) and [not well-understood](https://bcachemistry.wordpress.com/2014/05/11/the-chemistry-of-caramel/), so [complete information on caramel](https://chem-net.blogspot.com/2015/04/food-chemistry-caramelization-sugar15.html) shouldn't be there.

+Hmmm.
+This database is not exactly complete.
+While the database certainly includes some uncommon foods like [whale](https://en.wikipedia.org/wiki/Whale_meat), [durian](https://en.wikipedia.org/wiki/Durian), [paw-paw](https://en.wikipedia.org/wiki/Asimina_triloba), and [rose](https://en.wikipedia.org/wiki/Rose#Food_and_drink), it is also missing others such as [sea urchin](https://en.wikipedia.org/wiki/Sea_urchin#As_food), [liver](https://en.wikipedia.org/wiki/Liver_(food)), and [blood](https://en.wikipedia.org/wiki/Blood_as_food) (see [black pudding](https://en.wikipedia.org/wiki/Black_pudding)).
+In addition, common terms, like ["white fish"](https://en.wikipedia.org/wiki/Whitefish_(fisheries_term)), which refers to several species of fish, are left out entirely ("whitefish" refers to a single species of fish).

+Of course, we shouldn't expect this database to have the food compounds of caramel, because even today, the [process of caramelization](https://www.scienceofcooking.com/caramelization.htm) is [extremely complex](https://www.exploratorium.edu/cooking/candy/caramels-story.html) and [not well-understood](https://bcachemistry.wordpress.com/2014/05/11/the-chemistry-of-caramel/), so [complete information on caramel](https://chem-net.blogspot.com/2015/04/food-chemistry-caramelization-sugar15.html) shouldn't be there.